 It is important to be a man or woman of your word.
 Every word carries weight.

-God made a very special promise to a man named Abraham.
-God promised that through Abraham He would make a great nation.
-Abraham believed God despite what seemed humanly impossible at the time.
-Abraham was already an old man and did not have any children.
-Abraham’s wife Sarah was also past child-bearing age.
 Abraham had great faith.
 God said that Abraham had a right relationship with Him because of his faith.
 God kept His promise to Abraham.
 Sarah had a son named Isaac.
-Through Isaac’s son Jacob and from the twelve sons of Jacob the nation of Israel was born.
+Through Isaac’s son Jacob and through the twelve sons of Jacob, the nation of Israel was born.

 God also promised that through one of Abraham’s descendants the entire world would be blessed.
 God kept His promise from generation to generation until eventually the blessing to the entire world came through Abraham’s descendant Jesus.

-God has made promises.
-He is trustworthy to keep His word.
-Discover a relationship with God to understand His promises to you.
+God is trustworthy to keep His word.
+God has also given us a promise today.
+Discover a relationship with God by understanding His promises to you.

 interfere – to stop or prevent from continuing